Legal and Compliance

 12. Call recording

-• Regulators, law enforcement or professional advisers where required by law or in connection with a claim.
+Call recordings may be shared with third parties who help us deliver telephony and recording services, and with regulators, law enforcement or professional advisers where required by law or in connection with a claim.

+We normally retain call recordings for 30 days.
+Recordings needed for complaints, disputes or legal matters may be kept for longer.
 You have the same rights in relation to call recordings as for other personal data, described in section 13 below.

 13. Your rights as a data subject